"Cotton is King"

 On April 19, 1861, the Union had established a blockade along the Southern shores that had limited but had not completely stopped Southern commerce.
 Several months later, the South enacted a self-embargo on Southern goods destroying all commerce lines with foreign entities.
 This embargo started the diplomatic strategy “Cotton Diplomacy.”
-The Confederate government tasked James Monroe of Virginia and John Slidell of Louisiana to travel to England and France respectively.
+The Confederate government tasked James Mason of Virginia and John Slidell of Louisiana to travel to England and France respectively.
 Once there, the delegates were to warn these foreign powers that they would never get Southern goods again unless they gave international recognition to the Confederacy.

-This diplomatic expedition was labeled the “Trent Affair” after Monroe and Slidell were arrested onboard the RMS Trent by Union Captain Charles Wilkes on route to Europe.
+This diplomatic expedition was labeled the “Trent Affair” after Mason and Slidell were arrested onboard the RMS Trent by Union Captain Charles Wilkes on route to Europe.
 This arrest, and eventually imprisonment, angered Europe because it violated international neutrality laws.
 The North, after several weeks, released the two Confederate diplomats and condemned Wilkes’s actions, but did not officially apologize for the diplomat’s imprisonment.
-Monroe and Slidell, after reaching Europe, did not find sympathy in either England or France.
+Mason and Slidell, after reaching Europe, did not find sympathy in either England or France.
 The Confederacy was never officially recognized internationally.

 During the Civil War, cotton supplies in other regions of the world started to flourish, as the self-imposed Southern embargo backfired, as bales of cotton rotted on docks and in warehouses.
 India, which was under the rule of Britain, increased its production of cotton by 70% in the 1860s.
 Brazilian cotton exports rose by 400% in this decade from 12,000 to 60,000 tons annually.
 Egyptian cotton also increased its distribution.
 There were some commercial disruption and unemployment in international cotton mills because of the Southern embargo, such as the disruption in work in North West England that resulted in the Lancashire Cotton Famine.
 However, cotton manufacturing and industry did not stop without these Southern goods.
 Ironically, textile manufacturing flourished after other cotton suppliers were found.